kevinbowen777/learning-log/docs/index.rst

 learning-log
 ============

-An online journal built with the Django 4.2.x web application framework.

-Learning Log is an online journal system that lets you keep track of information you’ve learned about particular topics.

 The learning-log_ project is an online journal system that lets one keep track of information learned about a particular topic(s).

 This application allows users to log the topics they’re interested in and to make journal entries as they learn about each topic.
 Once logged in, a user can create new topics, add new entries, and read and edit existing entries.

-This web application is built using the Django 4.2.x web application framework and is part of the collection of `Web Framework Projects`_ assembled by Kevin Bowen.
+This web application is built using the Django 4.2.x web application framework and is part of the collection of `Web Framework Projects`_ .

 .. _learning-log: https://github.com/kevinbowen777/learning-log
 .. _Web Framework Projects: https://github.com/kevinbowen777/web-project-index